The 2024 finalists for this special award are schools that have created visits and experiences that are brilliant, powerful and exciting.

 There were multiple subject links with the school even ensuring there was an RE teacher present so they could link the trip to that subject too, taking what they had learnt back to their school.
 Beyond the clear academic enrichment, Joe told us the experience had a “profound impact on students’ personal growth”.

-“This trip has helped me to develop as a person as I could have never see myself doing, seeing or even eating many of the things I did such as walking through tunnels, watching traditional Vietnamese musical performances or sleeping out in the Vietnamese jungle.”
+“This trip has helped me to develop as a person as I could have never seen myself doing, seeing or even eating many of the things I did such as walking through tunnels, watching traditional Vietnamese musical performances or sleeping out in the Vietnamese jungle.”

 Eleanor Crosswell, 15